SageJasinski/reading-notes/Css-style.md

 }
 ```

-for a little bit of a cheat sheet you can go to [This CSS properties refrence](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference) to get an extenive list of diffrent properties that can be called.
+for a little bit of a cheat sheet you can go to [This CSS properties reference](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference) to get an extensive list of different properties that can be called.

 [Back to Home](README.md)